mli/new-docs/python/guide/module/gluon/nn.md

 Lock](https://wiki.python.org/moin/GlobalInterpreterLock) are well
 known.

-In the context of deep learning it means that we have a super fast GPU (or multiple of them) which might have to wait until a puny single CPU core running Python gets a chance to tell it what to do next.
-This is clearly awful and there are many ways around it.
-The best way to speed up Python is by avoiding it altogether.
+In the context of deep learning, we often have highly performant GPUs that depend on CPUs running Python to tell them what to do.
+This mismatch can manifest in the form of GPU starvation when the CPUs can not provide instruction fast enough.
+We can improve this situation by deferring to a more performant language instead of Python when possible.

 Gluon does this by allowing for [Hybridization](./hybridize.md).
 In it, the Python interpreter executes the block the first time it's invoked.
 The Gluon runtime records what is happening and the next time around it short circuits any calls to Python.
-This can accelerate things considerably in some cases but care needs to be taken with control flow.
+This can accelerate things considerably in some cases but care needs to be taken with [control flow](../../crash-course/3-autograd.md).